Bordered Heegaard Floer homology: Invariance and pairing: Holomorphic curves in Sigma [0,1] R

-We turn now to the meaning of genericity for $J$. \begin{proposition} There is a dense set of admissible $J$ with the property that the moduli spaces $\tcM^B(\x,\y;\Source)$ are transversally cut out by the $\widebar{\partial}$-equations.
-Indeed, for any countable set $\{M_i\}$ of submanifolds of $\RR^E$, there is a dense set of admissible $J$ which satisfy the further property that $\ev\co\tcM^B(\x,\y;\Source)\to\RR^E$ is transverse to all of the~$M_i$. \end{proposition} The proof is standard.
-See~\cite[Chapter 3]{MS04:HolomorphicCurvesSymplecticTopology} for a nice explanation in a slightly different context, or~\cite[Proposition 3.8]{Lipshitz06:CylindricalHF} for the proof of the first half of the statement in this setting.
+\end{definition} Notice that $\tcM^B(\x,\y;\Source)$ is the special case of $\tcM^B(\x,\y;\Source;P)$ when $P$ is the discrete partition, with one element per part.
+We turn now to the meaning of genericity for $J$. \begin{proposition} In the space of $C^\infty$ admissible almost complex structures there is a dense set of $J$ with the property that the moduli spaces $\tcM^B(\x,\y;\Source)$ are transversally cut out by the $\widebar{\partial}$-equations.
+Indeed, for any countable set $\{M_i\}$ of submanifolds of $\RR^E$, there is a dense set of admissible $J$ which satisfy the further property that $\ev\co\tcM^B(\x,\y;\Source)\to\RR^E$ is transverse to all of the~$M_i$. \end{proposition} This result follows from standard arguments; see~\cite[Chapter 3]{MS04:HolomorphicCurvesSymplecticTopology} for a nice explanation in a slightly different context, or~\cite[Proposition 3.8]{Lipshitz06:CylindricalHF} for the proof of the first half of the statement in a closely related setting.
+Briefly, one considers the Banach manifold $\mathcal{B}$ of triples $(j_S,J,u)$ where $j_S$ is a point in the Teichm\"uller space of complex structures on $S$, $J$ is a $C^\ell$ complex structure on $\Sigma\times[0,1]\times\RR$ satisfying Conditions (\ref{item:J1})--(\ref{item:J4}), and $u\co S\to \Sigma\times[0,1]\times\RR$ is a $W^{1,p}_\delta$ map satisfying Conditions~(\ref{item:moduliSecond})--(\ref{item:moduliLast}).
+(Here, $W^{1,p}_\delta$ denotes a weighted Sobolev space; see, for example,~\cite[Section (8h)]{SeidelBook}.
+We refer the reader to McDuff-Salamon~\cite[Section 3.2]{MS04:HolomorphicCurvesSymplecticTopology} for a discussion of the regularity of these Banach manifolds and bundles.
+In particular, $\ell$ must be sufficiently large, depending on the Fredholm index at the homology class under consideration; since we will eventually work with $C^\infty$ almost complex structures we elide this point.)